chfyfr/PixelPonder/README.md

 # Inference
 We provide two types of inference scripts, including single-GPU inference and multi-GPU parallel inference.
 1. single-GPU inference:
 In the case of offloading, we recommend a GPU memory capacity of 32GB.
-If offloading is not used, we recommend a GPU memory capacity of 60GB.You can try using the Schnell version of Flux to further reduce memory requirements.
 ```bash
 python inference.py
 ```